webdevgregorjansen/webdevgregorjansen/README.md

 ### Hi there 👋

-A Full-Stack Developer by day ☀️ and a enthusiastic Go learner by night 🌒
+A Full-Stack Developer by day ☀️ and a enthusiastic Go & Java learner by night 🌒